Moksh Jain

 - Developing AI systems to augment and accelerate the process of scientific discovery.

 At Mila, I lead and contribute to various efforts to develop novel machine learning approaches in the context of drug discovery and material discovery.
+My research is supported by a FRQNT Doctoral Fellowship.

 latest posts